Joe Espada

-Josue Espada (born August 30, 1975) is a Puerto Rican professional baseball coach and former minor league player who is the current bench coach of the Houston Astros of Major League Baseball (MLB).
+Josue Espada (born August 30, 1975) is a Puerto Rican professional baseball coach and former Minor League Baseball player.
+He is the manager of the Houston Astros of Major League Baseball (MLB).
+He previously coached in MLB for the Miami Marlins, New York Yankees, and the Astros.
+In international competition, Espada has coached for Puerto Rico, winning two silver medals in the World Baseball Classic (WBC).

-He was born in San Juan, Puerto Rico.
+From Santurce, Puerto Rico, Espada attended the University of Mobile, Alabama, where he played college baseball for the Mobile Rams.
+He was selected in the second round of the 1996 MLB draft by the Oakland Athletics, and played in the A's minor league system until 2000.
+As a free agent the following year, Espada signed with the Florida Marlins, and subsequently played in four other organizations and independent baseball, reaching as high as Triple-A with a total of five seasons at that level.

-Espada was the third base coach for the Miami Marlins.
-He then joined the New York Yankees as a special assistant to General Manager Brian Cashman in 2014.
-Prior to the 2015 season, Espada was named the Yankees' third base coach.
-The Astros hired Espada after the 2017 season.
+After his playing career, Espada became a coach in the Marlins organization and was promoted to be their major league third base coach from 2010 to 2013.
+He then joined the Yankees as a special assistant to the general manager in 2014.
+Prior to the 2015 season, the Yankees named Espada as third base coach.
+The Astros hired Espada as bench coach after the 2017 season, and promoted him to manager after the 2023 season.

-Playing career
+College and minor league playing career

 Espada attended the University of Mobile, where he played college baseball for the Mobile Rams.
-He set a Mobile record with a .442 batting average.
+He set a school record with a .442 batting average.
 The Oakland Athletics selected Espada in the second round, with the 45th overall selection, of the 1996 Major League Baseball draft.

-The Minnesota Twins selected Espada from the Athletics in the 1998 Rule 5 draft, but he failed to make the Twins' Opening Day roster and was returned to the Athletics.
+The Minnesota Twins selected Espada from the Athletics in the 1998 Rule 5 draft, but he failed to make the Twins' Opening Day roster, and was returned to the Athletics.
 Espada played in Oakland's system through the 2000 season.

-A free agent in 2001, Espada signed with the Florida Marlins, and was traded to the Colorado Rockies for Juan Acevedo in August 2001.
-He later played for the Kansas City Royals, St. Louis Cardinals, Texas Rangers, and Tampa Bay Devil Rays organizations.
+A free agent in 2001, Espada signed with the Florida Marlins organization, and was traded to the Colorado Rockies organization for Juan Acevedo in August 2001.
+He later played in the minor leagues for the Kansas City Royals, St. Louis Cardinals, Texas Rangers, and Tampa Bay Devil Rays organizations.
 In 2004, Espada played for the Pensacola Pelicans in the Central Baseball League, an independent baseball league.
-He retired after the 2005 season, reaching Triple-A, but never playing in the majors.
+He retired as a player following the 2005 season, reaching Triple-A, but never playing in the majors.